raaaimund/docker-jts3servermod/README.md

 ### Summary
 * Java 8 JRE and latest version of JTS3Servermod
-* The configuration can be injected to the host:
+* You can inject your configuration files and your plugins to the container:
   * /config
-  * /plugins
+  * /plugins (not tested)

 ## Usage
 The default UID of the user which is used in the container is 1000.